 Yes, that is the true story of the first time I went out and got told that someone finding me attractive was literally the only thing about me that there was.
 Which makes very little sense logistically, but is also mean.
 For my 18 years had taught me something that I carry with me always: having surface appeal is insufficient grounds for beauty.

 Face beauty is a diluted beauty.
 You may argue – as do many – that beauty is subjective, and therefore immeasurable.
 I would certainly agree.
 My strain of perceived beauty might differ from yours.
-In fact, I am sure of it.
 What we term ‘beautiful’ reflects our unique preferences.
 But I believe beauty differs from, say, attractiveness or prettiness, because it is not confined to appearance.
 Beauty sets all senses ablaze.
 She cannot be known with merely a gaze; she is independent of such scathing judgement.
 You know beauty when you know feeling.
 When the hairs on your arm gasp and your toes writhe.
 When tears fall from your eyes to your lips and they taste sweetly bitter.
 When someone’s touch makes your skin molten and your breaths jagged.
 When you don’t know how you feel so you lie there and weep.
 When sunshine sings you lullabies until you fall asleep in the grass.
 When someone smiles because of you.
 When someone cries because of you.
 When someone dances with you.
 Kissing in the night.
 Laughing in the light.
 Starting a story with a captured gaze.

 That is my beauty.
 But that is not to say that beauty cannot dwell in people.
 Clearly, disinterested-man-in-Stratford-bar did not see beauty in me.
 As I say, each to their own (although general advice to the masses – try not to tell people if they haven’t made it to your true beauty list as they will call their mum in the morning angry crying).
 Superficial traits are beautiful when they capture some silent but significant essence.
 I love when my cousin’s freckles speckle her cheeks and singe her eyes with sapphire.
 I love my parents’ drunk dancing together.
 I love arguing and nudity with best friends that don’t even notice because your friendship goes deeper than bodies and bickering.
 I love the sun refracting off of the eyes of my tortoise as he patrols his garden kingdom.
 In these things, beauty’s wondrous fragrance is galore.
 People may have differing shades or pictures, but beauty meanders through the senses of us all.